Howard Tucker: Medical career

 Tucker completed his residency at the Cleveland Clinic and training at the Neurological Institute of New York before returning to Cleveland, where he would practice neurology at University Hospitals Cleveland Medical Center and Hillcrest Hospital for over seven decades.
 While still practicing neurology, Tucker attended Cleveland State University Cleveland–Marshall College of Law where he received his Juris Doctor degree and passed the Ohio Bar Examination at age 67 in 1989.

 In 1960, Tucker was credited with solving a medical case involving two young girls who would go in and out of coma.
 Tucker determined the cause of the comas to be barbiturate poisoning.

 Tucker teaches medical residents at St. Vincent Charity Medical Center and pursues work as an expert witness for various medical-legal cases.
 In 2021, Tucker was recognized as the oldest practicing doctor by Guinness World Records.

 Personal life

 In 1957, Tucker married Sara "Sue" Siegel.
-As of 2022, 88-year-old Siegel continues to practice medicine as a psychoanalyst.
+As of 2023, 89-year-old Siegel continues to practice medicine as a psychoanalyst.
 The couple have four children and ten grandchildren.

 A feature documentary on Tucker's life and career, What's Next?, is currently in production and is being produced by Tucker's grandson, Austin Tucker, and directed and produced by Taylor Taglianetti.

+In April 2023, he contributed a piece to CNBC on five important pieces of life advice: staying active and not spending his days retired, staying in shape, not smoking, not restricting himself to a narrow number of activities, and not letting the vast knowledge and changes he's seen be wasted.